-Aging of Transfer Credits
+Aging of Transfer Credits or Prior Learning Experience

-No restrictions are placed on the age of most course transfer credits if they meet the criteria for transferability and are obtained at a nationally or regionally accredited institution (and FAA approved if applicable) at the time the credits were earned with grades of at least a 'C' or better.
-All FAA credentials must be valid and in good standing.
-The College reserves the right to refuse credits for courses where the skills or information from the student's previous training is outdated to the degree that a student would be at a disadvantage.
+No restrictions are placed on the age\ of most course transfer credits or prior learning experience if they meet the criteria for transferability, are obtained at an accredited postsecondary institution at the time the credits were earned with grades of at least a 'C' or better, and all credentials must be valid and in good standing.

+\The College reserves the right to refuse credits for courses or equivalencies for certifications/licensures where the skills or information from the student's previous training or experience is outdated to the degree that a student would be at a disadvantage.